Potomac River Spill Update for March 6:

 Currently, sewage from the broken pipe is being temporarily put into a small section of the empty C&O canal, then being pumped back into the pipeline.
 This is preventing additional sewage from going into the Potomac River.

 It is not safe to touch raw sewage.
 Airborne risks should be unlikely but at-risk or vulnerable individuals should be cautious.
-Potential impacts from being on the public paths near the portion of the C&O canal where sewage is being pumped include: - A slight risk of airborne exposure to inhaling microorganisms that could lead to illness;
+Potential impacts from being on the public paths near the portion of the C&O canal where sewage is being pumped include:

 - Risk of headaches, nausea, and/or breathing problems caused by exposure to sewage gasses; and

-- The potential accidentally to touch contamination in areas where sewage may have spilled, but it is no longer visible.These hazards are of greater concern for immunocompromised individuals, the elderly and infants, and toddlers.
+- The potential to accidentally touch contamination in areas where sewage may have spilled, but it is no longer visible.These hazards are of greater concern for immunocompromised individuals, the elderly and infants, and toddlers.

 Who is Responsible and What's Being Done?